dagster-io/dagster/python_modules/dagster/docs/sections/learn/tutorial/resources.rst

 Resources are attached to pipeline context definitions.
 A pipeline context definition is way that a pipeline can declare the different "modes" it can operate in.
-For example a common context definition would be "unittest" or "production".
-In a particular context definition you can provide a different set of resources.
-That means you can swap out implementations of these resources by altering configuration, while not changing your code.
+For example, a common context definition would be "unittest" or "production".
+So, you can swap out implementations of these resources by altering configuration, while not changing your code.

-In this case we have a single context definition "cloud" and that has a single resource.
+In this case we have a single context definition, ``cloud``, and that context definition has a single resource, the cloud store resource.

 In order to invoke this pipeline, we pass it the following configuration: